Filing a Federal Takings Lawsuit

 - The Takings Clause of the US Constitution gives the government the right to take ownership of private property for public use.

-Takings Lawsuits are Filed in the U.S. Court of Federal Claims
+Takings Claims Are Filed in the U.S. Court of Federal Claims

 Our Legal Experience in the Court of Federal Claims

 Very few attorneys in the United States work in the Court of Federal Claims regularly.
-All of the lawyers at Maglio Christopher & Toale, P. A. are admitted to practice in this Court.
-Over the past 15 years, the Firm has represented hundreds of clients in cases before the Court of Federal Claims, recovering hundreds of millions of dollars on their behalf.
+Over the past 20 years, the attorneys at mctlaw have successfully represented hundreds of clients in the Court of Federal Claims, recovering hundreds of millions of dollars on their behalf.

-We offer free consultations to help you find out if you have a potential claim.
-These cases are extremely complex, so a discussion with one of our attorneys can clarify your situation and let you learn about your legal options for compensation.
+We offer free consultations to help find out if you have a claim.
+Takings cases are extremely complex, so a talk with our legal team can help you know about your legal options for compensation.